DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 <iframe id="geobrowser" src="https://geobrowser.de.dariah.eu/embed/?kml1=https://dlina.github.io/data/geobrowser/lina-birth.kml&kml2=https://dlina.github.io/data/geobrowser/lina-death.kml&currentStatus=mapChanged=Historical+Map+of+1880"></iframe>

+As with most visualisations in the Humanities, this one needs a bit of explanation.
+First off, orange circles indicate places of birth, purple circles indicate places of death.
+As background map we chose the 1880 one.
+Bearing in mind that our corpus covers texts from ca. 1730 to 1930, you can also change map the layout to 1783, 1815, 1914 or 1920 up in the GeoBrowser interface.

+Now what is it we can see there?
+Feel free to zoom in and out as you please.
+One first impression is that our corpus is pretty well-balanced since there is no regional bias, i.e., no over-representation of authors from specific regions (like, no emphasis on Hessian, or Swabian, or Saxon, or East Prussian writers, etc., plus we've got a fair handful of Swiss and Austrian writers, too).

+The biggest bubbles surround Berlin (11 births, 15 deaths) and Vienna (13 births, 20 deaths), the two metropolises of the Holy Roman Empire (and later the German and Austro-Hungarian Empires).
+But again, the two do not dominate the whole picture.
+So the well-balancedness is something we can state, even if we know that birth and death places are just basic metadata not saying anything about where the authors spent the most part of their lifes.

 ## Workflow, Bit More Detailed

 Our [Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) – which was derived from the ["Digitale Bibliothek" corpus](https://textgrid.de/digitale-bibliothek) within the TextGrid Repository – holds **465 dramatic pieces from 1731 to 1929**, written by **178 authors** altogether.
 By plotting the places of birth and death of all of them onto a map we would probably find out if our corpus was balanced or if there were any (regional) biases we weren't aware of.